-- \$2,300, or \$3,550 if 65 or older and blind - Your earned income (up to \$5,950) plus \$1,600 (\$2,850 if 65 or older and blind)
+- \$2,300, or \$3,550 if 65 or older and blind - Your earned income (up to \$6,000) plus \$1,600 (\$2,850 if 65 or older and blind)

-OTHER SITUATIONS WHEN YOU MUST FILE A 2016 RETURN
+OTHER SITUATIONS WHEN YOU MUST FILE A 2017 RETURN

-You must file a return if any of the five conditions below apply for 2016.
+You must file a return if any of the six conditions below apply for 2017.

 - 1. You owe any special taxes, including any of the following. - a.
 Alternative minimum tax. - b.
 Additional tax on a qualified plan, including an individual retirement arrangement (IRA), or other tax-favored account.
 But if you are filing a return only because you owe this tax, you can file Form 5329 by itself. - c.
 Household employment taxes.
 But if you are filing a return only because you owe this tax, you can file Schedule H by itself. - d.
 Social Security and Medicare tax on tips you did not report to your employer or on wages you received from an employer who did not withhold these taxes. - e.
 Recapture of first-time homebuyer credit.
-See the instructions for line 60b. - f.
-Write-in taxes, including uncollected Social Security and Medicare or RRTA tax on tips you reported to your employer or on group-term life insurance and additional taxes on health savings accounts.
+See the instructions for line 60b. - Write-in taxes, including uncollected Social Security and Medicare or RRTA tax on tips you reported to your employer or on groupterm life insurance and additional taxes on health savings accounts.
 See the instructions for line 62. - g.
 Recapture taxes.
-See the instructions for lines 44, 60b, and line 62. - .
+See the instructions for lines 44, 60b, and line 62. - 2.
 You (or your spouse, if filing jointly) received HSA, Archer MSA, or Medicare Advantage MSA distributions. - 3.
 You had net earnings from self-employment of at least \$400. - 4.
-You had wages of \$108.28 or more from a church or qualified church-controlled organization that is exempt from employer Social and Medicare taxes. - Advance payments of the premium tax credit were made for you, your spouse, or a dependent who enrolled in coverage through the Health Insurance Marketplace.
-You should have received Forms 1095-A showing the amount of the advance payments, if any.
+You had wages of \$108.28 or more from a church or qualified church-controlled organization that is exempt from employer Social - 5.
+Advance payments of the premium tax credit were made for you, your spouse, or a dependent who enrolled in coverage through the Health Insurance Marketplace.
+You should have received Forms 1095-A showing the amount of the advance payments, if any. - 6.
+Advance payments of the health coverage tax credit were made for you, your spouse, or a dependent.
+You or whoever enrolled you should have received Forms 1099-H showing the amount of the advance payments.